 The definition of truth was introduced implicitly in our account of the notion of being.
 For being was identified with what is to be known through intelligent grasp and reasonable affirmation; but the only reasonable affirmation is the true affirmation; and so being is what is known truly.

 Inversely, then, knowing is true by its relation to being, and truth is a relation of knowing to being.

 What is the relation?
 In the limiting case, when the knowing is identical with the known, the relation disappears to be replaced by an identity, and then truth consists in the absence of any difference whatever between the knowing and the known being.
-In the general case, when there is more than one known, and one of these is a knower, it is possible to formulate a set of positive and of negative comparative judgments and then to employ this set to define implicitly such terms as subject, object, and the principal notion of objectivity.
+In the general case, when there is more than one known, and one of these is a knower, it is possible to of formulate a set of positive and/negative comparative judgments and then to employ this set to define implicitly such terms as subject, object, and the principal notion of objectivity.
 Within this context there follows the traditional definition of truth as the conformity or correspondence of the subject's affirmations and negations to what is and is not.

-2.3 The Ontological Aspect of Truth
+2.3 The Ontological Aspect of Truth.

-The identification of being with the possible object of inquiry and reflection places a restriction on what being can be.
-From this restriction there followed the major premist of metaphysical method, namely, the isomorphism that obtains between the structure of our knowing and the structure of its proportionate known.
-This isomorphism was elaborated in the chapter on the elements of metaphysics and it was clarified still further when, in discussing what precisely was meant by the elements, we concluded to the intrinsic intelligibility of being.
-For what is to be known by intelligence is what is meant by the intelligible; being is what is to be known by intelligence, and so it must be intelligible and it cannot lie beyond the intelligible or differ from it: moreover, one is confined to this view, for any other view involves one in the counter-positions that become incoherent when supposed to be grasped intelligently and affirmed reasonably.
+object of inquiry and reflection places a restriction on what being can be.
+From this restriction there followed the major premiss of metaphysical method, namely, the isomorphism that obtains between the structure of our knowing and the structure of its proportionate known.
+This isomorphism was elaborated in the chapter on the elements of metaphysics and it is was clarified still further when, in discussing what precisely was meant by the elements, we concluded to the intrinsic intelligibility of being.
+For what is to be known by intelligence is what is meant by the intelligible; being is what is to be known by intelligence, and so it must be intelligible and it cannot lie beyond the intelligible or differ from it; moreover, one is confined to this view, for any other view involves one in the counter-positions that are become incoherent when supposed to be grasped intelligently and affirmed reasonably.
 Ontological truth, then, is the intrinsic intelligibility of being.
-It is the conformity of being to the conditions of its being known through intelligent inquiry and critical reflection.
+It is the conformity of being to the conditions of b its being known through intelligent inquiry and critical reflection.
 Moreover, it leads to a distinction between material and spiritual being, between the intrinsically intelligible being that is not intelligent and the intrinsically intelligible being that is intelligent.
-Since the difference between matter and spirit can be shown to lie in the fact that the material is not intrinsically independent of the merely empirical residue while the spiritual is, there follows a closer determination of the possibility of knowledge in terms of matter and immateriality.

-The general theorem is, then, the identification with intrinsic intelligibility of 1) being, 2) unity, 3) truth in its ontological aspect, and, as will appear in the next chapter, 4) the good.

-2.4 Truth and Expression
+Since the difference between matter and spirit can be shown to lie in the fact that the material is not intrinsically indemendent of the merely empirical residue while the spiritual is, there follows a closer determination of the possibility of knowledge in terms of matter and immateriality.
+Finally, the account of the in the next chapter potion of the good, involved a distinction between the potential, fbrmal, and actual good that coincides with the distinction between potency, form, and act, and so results in an identification of the good, of ontological truth, and of the intrinsic im elligibil Aty of being.
+74 Truth and Expression The general theorem is, then, the identification with intrinsic intelligibility of 1) being, 2) unity, 3) truth in its ontological aspect, and, as will appear in the next chapter, 4) the good.
+2.4 Truth and Expression.